SuperstarJFG/restaurant-app/README.md

     - Delete account
 - Add review
 - Get recommendations
-    - Find restaurants that users who like the same restuarants as you also like
+    - Enter a username (yourself or a friend), to find restaurants that users who like the same restaurants as them also like
 - Claim a business
     - Add a businesses to the database